renaissance-publishing/renaissance/content/chapters/21-races.md

       - Gremlins that *were* favored servants are likely to receive a cold reception in the Commonwealth, especially among the small communities of Goblins and Gremlins that have settled in free lands, since other Goblin and Gremlin communities in the Commonwealth are likely to view them as traitors, collaborators and thugs.

-  - Vitals:
+#### Vitals

 - Old Age: 50 years
 - Average Height: 1.1m
 - Average Weight: 25kg
+- Diet: Carnivore

 - DUR 25, STR 25
 - \+5 COO, +10 INT, +5 SAV
 - Movement: Climb 2/6, Foot 3/9
 - Senses: Normal, Low-Light, Motion, Scent
+- Size: Small
 - Tags: Natural, Humanoid, Gremlin
 - Language Groups: GR

-  - Size: Gremlins are Small

 - Acute Hearing: Gremlins have good hearing; they gain +10 to auditory perception checks.
 - Claws: Gremlins have small claws, which are useful both as weapons and for grip while climbing.
 Their claws are wielded with Unarmed Combat (Natural Weapons), deal 1d10+1+DB DV and have AP -1.
   - Much like cats, Gremlins also kneed with their claws; though for them this is a sign of great affection, other races often find it painful.
 - Poor Vision: Gremlins have poor vision.
 Visual perception checks are made at -20.

+### Minotaur

+Minotaurs are a large, durable race of cattle-like bipeds.
+They largely follow a typical bipedal layout, although with many cattle-like features: they are covered in short fur, with patterns like cattle; they have cloven hooves; their heads resemble those of cattle, including horns; and they have small tails.

+Minotaurs originate from the southeastern Emerald Plane, in territory that is now controlled by the Shaded Sea Peoples.
+They have been in conflict with the shade elves since at least the time of the First Charter, and have been tributaries and subjects of the Shade Elves since CY 491.
+As with most tributaries of the Shaded Sea, the Shade Elves do not occupy, fortify or directly control the Minotaurs; instead, they demand a heavy tribute, and force obedience under threat of brutal and devastating reprisal — pay the tribute in its entirity or have your villages and fields razed.

+Today, this tribute inclues a heavy levy, requiring that the Mintaurs surrender many of their fittest young adults for service in the Shade Elf military.
+This serves a double purpose, allowing the Shaded Sea access to a powerful race, and depriving the Minotaurs themselves of their best fighters; for this later reason, conscripted Minotaurs are almost never allowed to return home.
+Many die in combat; those that don't are put to use as laborers elsewhere in the Shaded Sea or sold into slavery elsewhere.

+Obviously, this arrangement has done significant damage to Minotaur society.
+Centuries ago, they where herders and farmers who showed a flair for masonry and stonework in their early urban construction; today, their masonry is poorly maintained and their villages small, overpopulated and poor — with a particular lack of able-bodied young males.
+They suffer from poverty, lack of food, and lack of labor; besides yielding a portion of their own grain harvest, they are forced to herd animals and tend orchards to produce food that they cannot eat for their Shaded Sea masters.
+The heavy burden also prevents the Minotaurs from properly manning or maintaining their defences — a situation encouraged by the Shade Elves, the better to keep the Minotaurs under control.

+> Aryn: I saw a Minotaur gladiator in the Eastern Kingdoms.
+> She was intimidating.
+> And terse.
+> I was a fan!
+>
+> River: Hah!
+> I knew you where involved in that business in Hate's Hold!
+> *Clever* owes me half a gold.
+>
+> Notebook: Interestingly, a small percentage of Minotaur females are born "masculinized."
+> They are sterile, large, and aggressive.
+> I wonder if the Minotaur you saw was one of those?
+>
+> *Sulek* (Shade-Elf, former gladiator): No, she's just that determined.
+>
+> Aryn: Oh, hi Sulek.
+> How are things going with the Minotaurs?
+>
+> Sulek: Proceeding.
+> You know *Oi-Li* and me, we're patient.
+> Well, she's determined, I follow her lead, it works out to "patient."

+#### Vitals

+- Old Age: 55 years
+- Average height: 240cm
+- Average weight: 130kg
+- Diet: Herbivore (Grasses and Grains)

+- Minotaurs are massive, heavily-built and strong.
+- DUR 40, STR 40
+- \+5 INT, \+10 SOM, \+5 WIL
+- Movement: Walking 5/15/25
+- Senses: Normal
+- Size: Medium, *Great Stature*
+- Tags: Natural, Humanoid, Minotaur
+- Language Groups: GR
+- *Momentum*: A minotaur in motion can cause frightening damage.
+  If they reach their maximum speed, they deal \+DB DV when charging; GMs may also award appropriate bonuses on some strikes and maneuvers, like *Knockdown*.

 ### Mud-Skippers